-The packaging material to be be stored must protected SO that any mechanical damage to the equipment contained in it cannot cause refrigerant leakage.
-The maximum number of appliances that can be stored in the same location is determined by local regulations.
+packaging material to be be stored must protected SO that mechanidamage the equipment contained in it cannot cause refrigerant leakage.
+The maximum number of appliances that can be stored in the same location is determined by local regula-

 Construction and specifications are subject to product improvement changes without notice.
 Please contact the sales agency or manufacturer for further details.